 - Pausing the game does not stop the music.

 - Knuckles has different climbing sprites, which were... thankfully touched up in the final.

-- All the 32X art is uncompressed, in final most of the static art uses the C42 compression.
-Everything that uses the 32X VDP is viewable in this prototype.
+- All 32X art is uncompressed.
+In the final game, most of the static art uses the C42 compression.
+Everything that uses the 32X VDP is viewable in this build.

-- The cutscenes before the bosses are fully implemented in this proto, although the boss music starts directly in the cutscenes instead of playing "Have Some Fun".
+- The cutscenes before the bosses are fully implemented, although the boss music starts directly in the cutscenes instead of playing "Have Some Fun".

-- Items do not "pop out" of monitors.
-Graphics do exist for the animation, though.
+- Items do not "pop out" of monitors, though graphics do exist for the animation.

 - Spindashing into a monitor does not break it.

-- Every character except Espio has an ability programmed.
-However, Vector can only climb walls, and it's very tricky to do so.
+- Every character except Espio has an ability programmed, though Vector can only climb walls and it's very tricky to do so.
 There are sprites for Vector's double-jump ability in the ROM, however.